When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Estimated Human Behavioral Model

 \subsection{Trust as a Hidden State}

 We now investigate if it is justified to refer to the hidden state in our model as ``human trust".
-During the experiment, participants completed a survey{ \cite{lee1992trust}} in which they responded, on an 11-point scale, to the following question ``To what extent do you trust the automation in this scenario?'', shown in Appendix~\ref{appendix:subblock_survey}.
+During the experiment, after each subblock, participants completed a survey \cite{lee1992trust} in which they responded, on an 11-point scale, to the following question ``To what extent do you trust the automation in this scenario?'', shown in Appendix~\ref{appendix:subblock_survey}.
+This question was intended to capture participants’ level of trust based on their ongoing experience while performing the task.
 This survey is collected each time the robot finishes collecting objects from a shelf, before moving to another shelf.

 Using the model parameters, we calculate the probability of being in a particular state at each time step via the belief update.
-Given the assumption that trust evolution follows a Markov process, the probability of trust being high at the time indices when a shelf is cleared can be considered as an aggregated representation of the trust state based on previous interactions.
-We then compare the probability of trust being high at the end of each shelf-clearing event to the corresponding survey responses
+Given the assumption that trust evolution follows a Markov process, the probability of trust being high is an aggregated representation of the trust state based on previous interactions.
+We compare the probability of trust being high at the end of each shelf-clearing event to the corresponding survey responses

 The comparison of the probability of trust being high computed using the estimated model, and survey responses is shown in Fig.~\ref{fig:subblock_survey}.
 It can be observed that the median probability of trust being high increases with trust scores collected through the survey.
 While the mid-level trust scores have higher variance, the higher trust estimates have lower variance in their trust response.
-This can signify that humans are unsure about their trust score response when their trust is low as compared to when their trust is high.
 Lower trust levels (0,1, and 2) did not receive any rating from participants.
 This can indicate that participants are more certain when their trust is high but uncertain about their trust level when it is low.
-The median of the probabilities of trust being high is used to fit a curve following a logistic function resulting in
+The median of the probabilities of trust being high is used to fit a curve following a logistic function, resulting in